AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_android.md

 The chat room owner can transfer the ownership to the specified chat room member.
 Once the ownership is transferred, the originial chat room owner becomes a regular member.
 The new chat room owner and the chat room admins receive the `onOwnerChanged` callback.

-The chat room owner can also add admins.
-Once added to the chat group admin list, the newly added admin and the other chat room admins receive the `onAdminAdded` callback.
+The chat room owner can also add annd remove admins.
+Once added to the chat room admin list, the newly added admin and the other chat room admins receive the `onAdminAdded` callback.

 ```java
 // The chat room owner can call changeOwner to transfer the ownership to the other chat room member.